jameshfisher/jameshfisher.com/_posts/2019-12-21-what-are-css-variables.md

 ---
-title: "What are CSS variables?"
+title: What are CSS variables?
-tags: ["programming","web","css"]
+tags:
+  - programming
+  - web
+  - css
 ---

 Here's some CSS that was mysterious to me: